 After a few instances of this, it strikes me that he is genuinely interested in these movies.
 It’s not just the sensation of flesh and gore that piques his imagination, it’s the existence of social dynamics so utterly foreign to him that fascinates.
 He’s curious; the situations are so much more emotionally nuanced, the characters not so one-dimensional in their psychological métier, unlike the cardboard cut-out characters he’s been exposed to in kids’ movies.
 There are no clear good guys and bad guys; there are good people doing bad things and vice versa.
 There is no easy fix, no clearly self-interested aims to see through.
 The world is not flat, and its problems are bigger than who will become king.

 I can see his mind swirling with questions about what he sees in the movies I’m watching, or what he sees and hears on the news of the world.
 People are dying all over the place.
 Bombs are going off with intent to kill and maim.
 There is rampant, abject poverty and crass wealth.
-The polar ice-cap is shrinking every year.
-Things aren’t turning out peachy in the world, at least not for most of us.
+We humans are degrading the planet more and more every year.
+Things aren’t always joyous and happy in the world, at least not for most of us.
 These create conflicts in a young mind cradled in simple, easy-to-digest fictions, who is possessed of a body reeling with hormones and exploding from clothes he fit just yesterday.
 It’s all a bit unsettling.

-It’s unfortunate he’s no longer laughing with the same uninhibited abandon he once did, and I wonder if there’s a sadness or trepidation at what he is learning about the world that is partly responsible.
+It pains me my son is no longer laughing with the same uninhibited abandon he once did, and I wonder if there’s a sadness or trepidation at the broader realities he is learning about the world that is to blame.
 I will never forget the sheer force of that laugh several years ago; a laugh which energized a theatre of movie-goers as we watched Kung Fu Panda.
 By the end of the movie I could feel the entire audience watching Owen watch the movie.
 His amusement at what was unfolding on screen was infectious and intensified others’ delight in the experience.

-It’s clear my son is really beginning to filter his experience via his emerging sense of judgement.
+It’s clear my son is filtering his experiences through an emerging, more sophisticated sense of judgement.
 For most teenagers there are two crude dimensions of this faculty: “Suck” and “Does not suck.”
 In my son’s case, I worry he will inherit a yardstick with the taint of my own skeptical, idealist bent; one that is quick to detect, denounce, and despair of the cruelty, duplicity, and corruption that defile humanity.
 Thus far, he’s only gone so far as casting aspersions at the preponderance of clichés we seem to live by, but it’s a slippery slope.

-Most of all, I am relieved he expends the energy to frame his world without relying on others to do it for him.
+Most of all, I am relieved he expends the energy to understand his world without relying on others to do it for him.
 The habit of looking outward turns a potentially infinite mind into an intellectually lazy, ignorant, dull mind; one that merely parrots whatever has been served for mass consumption.
-It also cultivates a strong affinity for axioms that appease fear and anxiety, no matter how false they may be, which as a consequence blunts the mind’s capacity to perceive wisdom.

 The day after my son asked me that question I was sitting in my living room when David Bowie’s song “Ashes to Ashes” came on the radio.
 I remember vividly when I first heard it in the summer of 1981.
 My best friend’s older brother, who had exquisite taste in music, filled their home with the elegiac yearning of that song.
-I was instantly overwhelmed with wonder in the experience; that something so simple as a song could be so strange and wonderful at the same time; that it could penetrate my bones with its true meaning, if not in a way that I could understand intellectually.
+I was instantly overwhelmed with wonder in the experience; that something so simple as a song could be so strange and wonderful at the same time; that it could instil in my soul something meaningful and true, even if it was inarticulable to my childhood intellect.

 I fought back tears as the song ended.
-It reaffirmed my adoration for Bowie, who so transcendently encapsulates the indescribable repercussions of loss; lost childhood, or lost youth, at least.
-To me, the song is wistful about how our spirit smoulders under the emotional weight of adult lives too often tilled from the ashes of forsaken youth.
+It reaffirmed my adoration for Bowie, who so transcendently encapsulates the indescribable repercussions of loss; lost childhood, lost youth.
+The song is a wistful rejoinder about how our spirit smoulders under the emotional weight of adult lives too often tilled from the ashes of forsaken youth.
 The drugs and excess of so many successful people are a failed attempt to prop up perpetually wilting egos heavy from the artifice.
 It seems to me the better solution would be to exhume the child buried beneath the ashes.
 The notion gave me pause; I think of children my son’s age crafting their identities, one judgement at a time, stoking the flames that engulf their true essence to fit the cultural mold of adulthood.

-What dies in the process is the wonder that keeps the spirit yearning for more of the simple graces this life has to offer – that fuels the curiosity and energy to see it fulfilled in authentic ways.
+What dies in the process is the sense of wonder to keep the spirit yearning for more of the simple graces life has to offer – that fuels curiosity and stirs efforts to see it fulfilled in authentic ways.
 The richness of life can’t be experienced fully by those entangled in the spiritless life of most adults.
 It is essential to leave the confines of that existence to cultivate a connection to the feeling in our bodies telling us what the world reveals in our experience, and to trust the wisdom arising from that.

 Uncontrollable laughter is as all-consuming within our bodies as crippling sadness.
-The truth in those experiences is undeniable, despite the qualification our minds impart to temper our psyches.
-I want to say to my son ‘If something’s really not funny don’t laugh; if it is, do so fully.
+The truth in those experiences is undeniable, despite the qualification our minds impart to temper our bruised psyches.
+I want to say to my son ‘If something is truly unfunny, don’t laugh; if it is, do so fully.
 Let go to how it feels in your heart, not your mind.’
-Trust is maintained in that purity of feeling by holding up the mirror to ourselves daily, with spiritual intention, to ensure what is reflected remains the person we knew intimately as children; that the view isn’t dulled by the ashes and dust of abandonment to adulthood.
+Trust is maintained in that purity of feeling by holding up the mirror to ourselves often, with spiritual intention, to ensure what is reflected remains the person we knew intimately as children; that the view isn’t dulled by the ashes and dust of abandonment to adulthood.